bbauska/ufo-preston-dennett/README.md

 THE LIGHT GATE WITH PRESTON DENNETT & DOLLY SAFRAN: EPISODE 5: BRIGITTE BARCLAY</a>.</h3>
 <h5>LINK: https://youtu.be/oJnOtyTOZN0</h5>                                                             <h5>May 26, 2023
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h6>3,798 views  Premiered May 29, 2023</h6>
+<h6>The Light Gate Podcast with Preston Dennett & Dolly Safran</h6>
+In this amazing episode, Brigitte will share her many amazing encounters with UFOs and extraterrestrials.
+As a young girl she had an experience with a landed craft and occupants near her home in England.
+This was followed by sightings of a strange figure in her back garden.
+Moving to the United States, Brigitte had an incredible close-up encounter while driving on the 405 freeway in Los Angeles.
+This was followed by more visitations in Topanga Canyon, including picking up a mysterious hitchhiker who might very well have been an ET.
+We will talk about her amazing visit to Area 51 with a television crew, where they call got arrested.
+Also covered are her experiences with going under hypnosis to recover missing time memories.
+And so much more, including healings, amazing psychic events, some magical synchronicities, miraculous animal encounters and so much more!

+Brigitte Barclay (formerly Bridget Grant) is one of the UK’s most high-profile UFO witnesses and contactees.
+She has worked with many of the world’s leading researchers of the alien abduction phenomenon including the late Budd Hopkins, Dolores Cannon and the late Harvard psychology professor, John Mack MD.
+She has also collaborated extensively with former Ministry of Defense UFO expert, Nick Pope, who has described her case as one of the most interesting and compelling that he has ever come across.
+Brigitte Barclay has lived and worked in both the UK and the US.
+Her story has been featured in national daily newspapers including The Sun and the Daily Mail, as well as in a variety of TV shows and documentaries (including This Morning (ITV), BBC BBC3, History Channel, SyFy Channel, National Geographic and many more.)
+Brigitte was also asked to advise on various programs and TV shows including, Fact or Faked on Syfy channel.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="https://youtu.be/ePSTfxDXR-A" target="_blank" rel="noopener noreferrer">EPISODE #162.
 ETS LOVE ALFALFA! – SIGHTINGS, LANDINGS, HUMANOIDS: 20 TRUE CASES</a>.</h3>
 <h5>LINK: https://youtu.be/ePSTfxDXR-A</h5>                                                             <h5>May 26, 2023</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h6>9,576 views  May 26, 2023</h6>
+There are many strange patterns to UFO activity, and one of them appears to be a connection to the food crop, alfalfa.
+There are dozens of cases in which UFOs are seen over alfalfa fields.
+These are not only low-level sightings, but landings and humanoid encounters.
+They have been occurring since the modern age of UFOs and continue today.

+The question is why?
+What is it about alfalfa that is attracting so many UFOs?
+This video presents a chronology of cases from all over the world.
+Most of these cases involve physical evidence such as animal reactions, physiological effects, electromagnetic disturbances, and most often: landing traces.
+These cases not only provide outstanding evidence of UFO reality, they provide some startling insights into ET behavior.

+Jan 1950: Rosamond CA. The Gettys family is startled when as UFO hovers at low level over their alfalfa farm, causing all kinds of unusual effects.

+Dec 1953: Tome, NM.
+Farmer Julian Torres and his wife are drawn outside by their barking dogs, only to see a 14-foot wide-glowing object hovering only a few feet above their alfalfa fields.

+Sep 1962: Orland, CA. Rancher A.T.
+Gray goes to investigate what he first thought were two cars parked in an alfalfa field, only to realize it was a UFO shining down beams onto the plants.

+Dec 1965: Tucuman, Argentina.
+Farmer Antonio Lozano watches a glowing red object land in his field, leaving behind a 15-foot-wide burned circle in his alfalfa field.

+Mar 1969: Marshall, MI.
+It was a sunny morning when Wayne Kidder and his family saw a dome-shaped object parked in their alfalfa field.
+It stayed for 20 minutes when it disappeared suddenly.

+Aug 1970: Vallodolid, Spain.
+Mrs. C.R. is drawn outside by an eerie whistling noise to see a landed metallic craft.
+Standing next to it is a uniformed humanoid staring intently at their alfalfa fields.

+Sep 1974: Sioux City, IA: George Hoffman steps outside his farmhouse and sees a glowing object darting low over his alfalfa fields.
+Inspecting the area, he finds a semi-circle of burned vegetation.

+Aug 1975: Rochester, MN.
+When numerous residents see a UFO land at a local alfalfa farm, an inspection of the area reveals a strange landing trace shows exposure to a very high heat source.

+Sep 1975: Starbuck, MN.
+Farmer Gordon Hovendick usually grew corn, but this year decided to grow alfalfa.
+When harvesting his crop, he discovers numerous strange rings of burned vegetation in his fields.

+Aug 1977: Arthur, NB.
+When Janet Magnuson and her cousin have a close-up encounter with a UFO, an investigation reveals a burned circle in a nearby alfalfa field.

+Oct 1980: Orbisonia, PA.
+An anonymous witness is picking alfalfa for her rabbits when a UFO hovers low overhead.
+She brings the alfalfa home, but her rabbits refuse to eat it.

+Jan 1981: Trans-en-Provence, France.
+Retired stonemason Renato Nicolai encounters a landed UFO in the wild alfalfa next to his house, leading to one of the most well-verified UFO landing trace cases on record.

+Oct 1984: Prato di Principato, Italy.
+Alfalfa farmer Giuseppe Cocozza is checking his fields when he comes upon a 3-foot-tall humanoid holding a strange instrument and poking it into the ground.
+When the figure notices Giuseppe, it flees towards an oddly-shaped craft landed nearby.

+Aug 1988: Elmwood, WI: Farmers Charles and Evelyn Hutchins are shocked to find strange circular rings in their alfalfa fields, only to learn that their neighbor had seen UFOs in the area.

+Oct 1990: Barada, NB: Charlie Kirkendall is cutting his alfalfa fields and discovers two mysterious circles burned into his field.
+Neighbors flock to his field to see, when word spreads that some of the neighbors in the area have been seeing strange lights at night.

+Aug 1992: Saskatoon, Saskatchewan, Canada.
+Phyllis Collins finds a nine-foot-diameter circle of flattened alfalfa in her fields and calls in an agricultural scientist to investigate, who informs her that he has been studying numerous similar circles made recently in the surrounding areas.

+Aug 2000: Kondoros, Hungary.
+An anonymous farmer is driving his tractor through his alfalfa fields when he is confronted by a short humanoid figure less than feet tall who fearlessly approaches him.

+As these cases (and many others) show, ETs are attracted to alfalfa.
+Could it be that they recognize its value as a food source, rich in vitamins and useful for its many medicinal properties?
+It certainly looks that way!
+Whatever the reason, the connection between UFOs and alfalfa is undeniable.
+There are too many cases to ignore.
+ETs love alfalfa!
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="https://youtu.be/fYfxyUHY-Ug" target="_blank" rel="noopener noreferrer">EPISODE #161.
 MORE CELEBRITY UFO ENCOUNTERS: THE LIST IS GROWING!</a>.</h3>